evanwill/refine-lessons/chronicling-api.md

 refine extensions, https://github.com/RubenVerborgh/Refine-NER-Extension
 problem = changing API companies, parameters, difficult to maintain and update solution = learn apis, manually construct queries
+"A RESTful API is an application program interface (API) that uses HTTP requests to do things with external data."

 we are going to look at the Chronicling America api, http://chroniclingamerica.loc.gov/about/api/ and use it to construct a topical corpus of newspaper articles.